Na-VAE/vitok-release/README.md

 **ViTok** (Vision Transformer Tokenizer) is a ViT-based image tokenizer designed for generative models.
 It features native aspect-ratio support via NaFlex patchification, enabling deployment at arbitrary resolutions while maintaining the scaling advantages of Vision Transformer architectures.

-> **Note**: This is an independent public reimplementation and is not affiliated with Meta.
+> **Note**: This is an independent public reimplementation by Philippe Hansen-Estruch and is not affiliated with Meta.
 The original research was conducted at Meta using a separate internal codebase.

 ## Key Features